micro-webapps/webconf-spec/dev/README.md

 ## Redirects option

 This section describes redirects option used to redirect from one URL or path to another URL.
-The Redirect option can be used only in the root object of the webconf-spec.
+The Redirects option can be used only in the root object of the webconf-spec.

-The format of directories option is following:
+The format of redirects option is following:

     "redirects": {
         "/from/url": {